IanToujou/Kazunya/documentation/docs/errors/index.md

 `2001` | That action is not meant to be performed by you. | The action it meant to be executed by another user.
 `2002` | You don't have enough money in your wallet for this action. | You simply don't have enough money in your wallet.
 Skill issue.
 `2003` | You don't have enough money in your bank account for this action. | You simply don't have enough money in your bank account.
 Skill issue again.
 `2004` | You are already friends with that person. | You already have a friendship with that person.
-If you want more, consider marriage or family commands.
+If you want more, consider adding them as partner.
+`2005` | You are already partners with that person. | You already have a relationship with that person.
+If you want more, send them a proposal.
-`2005` | You are already married to that person. | You are already married to the person.
+`2006` | You are already married to that person. | You are already married to the person.
 If you want more...
 Wait, there are no other options.
-`2006` | You are not friends with that person. | You don't have a friendship with that person.
+`2007` | You are not friends with that person. | You don't have a friendship with that person.
+`2008` | You are not partners with that person. | You don't have a relationship with that person.
-`2007` | You are not married to anyone. | You are not married to anyone.
+`2009` | You are not married to anyone. | You are not married to anybody.
-`2008` | The friend request is invalid.
+`2010` | The friend request is invalid.
 Please send a new one. | The friend request timed out or was removed from the memory.
 Please ask for a new one or send one yourself.
+`2011` | The partner request is invalid.
+Please send a new one. | The partner request timed out or was removed from the memory.
+Please ask for a new one or send one yourself.
-`2009` | The proposal is invalid.
+`2012` | The proposal is invalid.
 Please send a new one. | The marriage request timed out or was removed from the memory.
 Please ask for a new one or send one yourself.
+`2013` | You already have the maximum number of friends. | You reached the maximum amount of friends.
-`2010` | You already have the maximum number of married partners. | You reached the maximum amount of partners.
+`2014` | You already have the maximum amount of partners. | You reached the maximum amount of partners.
-`2011` | You already have the maximum number of friends. | You reached the maximum amount of friends.
+`2015` | You already have the maximum number of married partners. | You reached the maximum amount of marriages.
-`2012` | Your relationship with the other person is too strong. | The relationship you have with the specified person is too strong.
+`2016` | Your relationship with the other person is too strong. | The relationship you have with the specified person is too strong.
 Please consider using other methods, like breaking up or divorcing.
-Depending on your relationship.
+`2016` | Your relationship with the other person is not strong enough. | The relationship you have with the specified person is not strong enough.
+Please consider adding them as a friend or a partner.

 ### **Audio (**`3001-4000`**)**